 Each session will include an encouraging discussion of participants’ poems.
 The generative poetry writing intensive will focus on writing techniques such as figurative language, sound imagery and uses, line breaks, fresh imagery, erasure techniques as well as how to write eco poems and eco justice poems without being didactic.

-The main goal of the intensive is to write poetry concerned with ecological issues such as species loss and climate change as well as to give shape to the wild inside by observing the wild outside.
+The thrust of the intensive is to write poetry concerned with ecological issues such as species loss and climate change as well as to give shape to the wild inside you by observing the wild outside.
 Come prepared to write and share your work.
 Learn to create powerful metaphors from the natural world, to use sound techniques to create rhythms as well as various types of line breaks to create a form for your poems, and to illuminate multiple-depths of meaning.
 Thoreau wrote, “In wilderness lies preservation.”
 Just as we need to preserve the last wildernesses on our planet, poets need to speak their truths about pressing environmental issues as well as to preserve what’s wild within themselves.

 Come howl out powerful poems of your own.
 I will be on the lookout for poems to publish in Cutthroat, a Journal of the Arts.
 You can expect to take home 6-10 (depending on length) finished new poems.

 Our main texts will include: Native Voices, edited by CM Fuhrman, Black Nature, edited by Camille Dungy, Continental Drift, edited by Drucilla Wall, Eco Poetry, edited by Ann Fisher-Wirth, and Ghost Fishing, edited by Melissa Tuckey.